 The following installation instructions are taken directly from the instruction page on the Red Head® wedge anchor web page at ITW Red Head, and show exactly what the manufacturer states to be the correct method of installation.

 - Select a carbide drill bit with a diameter equal to the anchor diameter.
 Drill hole to any depth exceeding the desired embedment.
-See chart for minimum recommended embedment.
+See chart for the minimum recommended embedment.

 - Expand anchor by tightening nut 3-5 turns past the hand tight position, or to the specified torque requirement.